rahvaalgatus/rahvaalgatus/README.md

 4. Set up a <rahvaalgatus.test> domain.

-   CitizenOS's backend server replies to cross-origin requests only if they come from `rahvalgatus.test`.
+   CitizenOS's authentication and editor servers reply to cross-origin requests only if they come from `rahvalgatus.test`.
 Add such a subdomain to your `/etc/hosts` file for development:

    ```
    127.0.0.1 rahvaalgatus.test